How to spot Teschen disease, what to do if you suspect it and measures to prevent it.

 There have been no outbreaks of Teschen disease in western Europe since 1980.
 A less severe form of the disease called Talfan has occurred in Great Britain.

 Teschen disease is a notifiable animal disease.
 If you suspect it you must report it immediately by calling the Defra Rural Services Helpline on 03000 200 301.
+In Wales, contact 0300 303 8268.
+In Scotland, contact your local Field Services Office.
 Failure to do so is an offence.

 How to spot Teschen disease